harsh-vardhan-matta/Yak-Webshop/README.md

 3. Overview of jupyter notebooks, .py files
 4. data set files (.json, .csv)

-are available in documentation.docx file
+are available in documentation_and_reasoning.pdf file